September Audio Meditation

 For those of you who prefer a meditation with images, here’s our YouTube version of this meditation:

-Here’s the audio version of the meditation.
+Here’s the YouTube version of the audio meditation with images: